Pella86/Schrodinger-religion/Chats-about-Religion/telegram/Clean up of Spritual Science.md

 [In reply to Pella Jiriya]
 Yes yes that body thing again 🙈

-Comrade "Ж" Joshua, [24.10.16 19:15]
-[In reply to Pella Jiriya]
-Aaaaaaaaaaa

-Milena, [24.10.16 19:23]
-[In reply to Comrade "Ж" Joshua]
-It's just his weird sense of humor I think ^^ I have to admit that I was laughing 😂 so it's all fine

-Comrade "Ж" Joshua, [24.10.16 19:23]
-Haha I thought it was hilarious when I read it

-Milena, [24.10.16 19:24]
-Me too ^^

 Leonard Greenpaw, [24.10.16 23:07]
 [In reply to Pella Jiriya]
 We must have faith in ourselves to become that higher power.
 Let u's be in awe at the limits of our true potential